bottledcode/RFC/drafts/records.md

 A **record** body may contain property hooks, methods, and use traits.

 A **record** body may also declare properties whose values are only mutable during a constructor call.
-At any other time the property is immutable.
+At any other time, the property is immutable.

 A **record** body may also contain static methods and properties, which behave identically to class static methods and properties.